The Tastes of USA BBQ: Kansas City Barbecue

 Cave Tools brings you The Tastes of USA BBQ where every other day we are going to take you across the country and show you how barbecue is done differently in notorious barbecue locations.

 There are a variety of meats that Kansas City barbecues with rather than one well-known type of barbecued meat.
 Additionally, Kansas City’s BBQ sauce is a different special taste and we will provide Kansas City BBQ recipes on how to make this delicious tangy flavor!
-Get your pencil and paper ready because these notes will make you become a Kansas City BBQ master.
+Get your pencil and paper ready because these notes will make you become a Kansas City BBQ master so you can make food worthy of true barbecue restaurants!

 Kansas City’s traditional BBQ sauce is typically a tomato based sauce that gives flavors of sweet, spicy and table tastes.
 Here is a great Kansas City style BBQ sauce that everyone will love: